skittles9823/terminalmods/README.md

  - [Module source](https://github.com/skittles9823/mkshrc)

 ## Notes
-- To make full use of the .bashrc addition, install the [ccbins module by Zackptg5](https://github.com/Magisk-Modules-Repo/ccbins)
+- For bash, install the [ccbins module by Zackptg5](https://github.com/Magisk-Modules-Repo/ccbins)
 - For proper busybox access as non-root user, it's recommended to install [busybox module by Osm0sis](https://github.com/Magisk-Modules-Repo/busybox-ndk)
 - Apps with scoped storage (such as temrius) cannot access /sdcard.
 You may need to copy the rc files from /sdcard to their local private storage directory as root and change paths accordingly

 ## Updating procedure
-The module creates a backup of .bashrc .aliases every time it's flashed.
+The module creates a backup of .aliases every time it's flashed.
 If you've made custom changes simply them back over to the updated files.

 ## Changes
 - ${USER:=$(getprop ro.product.device)}